The blues scale, whether it’s major or minor, is one of the most widely used scales in modern music.

 As well, major and minor blues scales are used in different ways in a lead guitar situation.

-Though it’ll take you more time to use this scale in your solos, the payoff is well worth it.
+Though it takes you longer to use this scale in your solos, the payoff is well worth it.

 The cool, swing, chicken picken‘, jump blues sound that this scale produces makes a solid addition to the repertoire of any modern guitarist.